 Assuming everything worked properly when you did the dry-fit, lift the replacement glass back up from the frame using the hinge method and peel back the layer of plastic that remains on the top of the adhesive strips.
 Make sure there isn’t any dust between the glass and the LCD and then carefully place the new glass against the iPad 2.
 You must continue using the hinge technique to make sure the extra ribbon cable fits down in the space between the frame and the edge of the LCD.

 Repairing an iPad 2 screen is an intricate and detailed process.
-But this is what we do—all day, every day.
-If reading these instructions made you rethink attempting the repair yourself, let the professionals at iPad Screen Repair ensure that a minor misstep doesn’t turn into a total loss.
-Our ship-in iPad 2 screen replacements are far more affordable than replacing your device.
+It’s certainly not something we recommend for everyone.
+If reading these instructions made you rethink attempting the repair yourself, let the professionals at iHeart Repair ensure that a minor misstep doesn’t turn into a total loss.
+A ship-in repair for your iPad 2 is far more affordable than replacing your device.